helpcat/bigdataworkshop2/writing_style.md

 ## Writing

 * No spaces between words and punctuation.
-* Indented lists, no digits.
+* Indented lists, no digits and space after the "-".

 ## Slides